 Right-click in the widget to open the context menu and select the following settings:

 These settings affect only the selected Hedge Manager widget.
-To update the default settings with these value for newly-opened Hedge Manager widgets, or to expose an option to apply them to existing opened widgets, click Save as default.
+To update the default settings with these value for newly-opened Hedge Manager widgets, or to apply them to existing opened widgets, click Defaults.

 |Cancel All||Set whether to require a confirmation when canceling all orders, including all buy orders or all sell orders.|